Wildsong/arctic/README.md

 folder containing a set up for running Mosquitto in a Docker container.
 It's very basic, included here for convenience; any MQTT broker should work.

+It should be possible to install this project on different servers so that you can test connections over the Internet.

+It should be possible to put the MQTT broker behind a reverse proxy so that it can be accessed securely over websockets.

 ## Node

 ** This project currently does NOT use NPM. ** I am not working on that